aleenMoha/4-servo-sweep-motion/README.md

   while (true); // stop loop
 }
 ```
-🤖 Humanoid Robot Walking Motion Algorithm
+## 🤖 Humanoid Robot Walking Motion Algorithm

-This section explains the step-by-step logic used to execute walking motions in the humanoid robot using servo motors.
+This section describes the step-by-step process used to make the humanoid robot walk using servo motors.

-Algorithm Overview
-The humanoid robot performs walking by coordinating leg servos to simulate natural steps.
-Each walking cycle consists of shifting weight, lifting and moving the swinging leg, placing it down, and repeating with the opposite leg, while maintaining balance.

-Step-by-Step Algorithm
-Initialization
+### Initialization

-Set all leg and body servos to the neutral standing position.
+- Set all leg and body servos to neutral (standing) position.

-Ensure the robot is stable and balanced before starting.
+- Ensure the robot is stable and balanced.

-Walking Cycle (Repeat for each step):
+### Walking Cycle (Repeat for each step)

-Shift Weight to Supporting Leg
+1. **Shift Weight to Supporting Leg**
-Slightly tilt the torso or shift hip servos to transfer the robot’s weight onto the supporting leg, ensuring stability.
+   - Adjust torso and hip servos to transfer weight onto the supporting leg.

-Lift Swinging Leg
+   - Stabilize the supporting leg firmly on the ground.

+2. **Lift Swinging Leg**
-Bend the knee servo of the leg to be lifted to raise the foot by the desired step height.
+   - Bend the knee servo of the swinging leg to lift the foot by the desired step height.
-Adjust the hip servo to move the leg forward by the step length.
+   - Move the hip servo forward by the step length.
-Position the ankle servo to keep the foot parallel to the ground.
+   - Adjust the ankle servo to keep the foot parallel to the ground.

-Move Leg Forward and Place Down
+3. **Move Swinging Leg Forward and Place Down**
-Straighten the knee servo as the leg extends forward.
+   - Extend the knee servo to straighten the leg forward.
-Lower the foot gradually until it touches the ground.
+   - Gradually lower the foot until it touches the ground.

-Shift Weight to Newly Placed Leg
+4. **Shift Weight to Newly Placed Leg**
-Transfer the weight onto the leg that just landed by adjusting torso and hip servos.
+   - Transfer weight onto the leg that just landed by adjusting torso and hip servos.

-Repeat with Opposite Leg
+5. **Repeat for Opposite Leg**
-Perform the lifting and moving sequence on the other leg to complete a full walking step.
+   - Perform the same lift, move, and place sequence for the opposite leg.

-Arm Movement for Balance (Optional)
+6. **Optional Arm Movement**
-Swing the arms in opposition to the legs to help maintain balance and provide natural movement.
+   - Swing arms opposite to the legs to help with balance and natural motion.

-Continuous Walking
-Repeat the walking cycle steps until the robot needs to stop.
+7. **Continuous Walking**
+   - Repeat steps 1 to 6 continuously for sustained walking.

-Stopping
+### Stopping
-Return all servos to the neutral standing position and ensure the robot is stable.
+- Return all servos to the neutral standing position.
+- Ensure the robot is balanced and stable.

+### Notes
+- Smooth and gradual servo movements are essential for realistic walking.
+- Sensor feedback (e.g., gyroscope) can be integrated for dynamic posture adjustments.
+- Step length, height, and speed can be tuned according to terrain and desired walking pace.